 • You just want a routine sexual health check-up

-Please feel free to ask us about the clinic if you want more information.
+Please feel free to ask us about the express service if you want more information.

 Pre-exposure prophylaxis for HIV (PrEP)

 .
-If you are interesting in PrEP you can ring us to make an appointment for an assessment.
+If you are interested in PrEP please call us to make an appointment for an assessment.
 Several visits maybe required to assess if this is a suitable and safe option for you.
 You can print off this PrEP questionnaire

 , complete it and bring it to your appointment.